PranavRayudu/Course-Change-Notifier/README.md

 # Course Change Notifier
-Course Change Notifier is a simple script that allows users to run a course availability checker for UT Austin in the background and notify them via Slack if a desired course opens up in the schedule.
+Course Change Notifier is a simple script that allows users to run a course availability checker for UT Austin.
+It runs in the background and notifies user via Slack if a desired course opens up in the schedule.
-This requires Python 3.6+ and Google Chrome, Selenium Chrome drivers
+This requires Python 3.6+, Google Chrome, and Selenium Chrome drivers.

 ## Get Started
 ```